 RINTEGA is administered via intradermal injection and consists of the EGFRvIII-specific peptide sequence conjugated to keyhole limpet hemocyanin (KLH), a carrier protein.
 RINTEGA stimulates the patient’s immune system, inducing pronounced EGFRvIII-specific humoral and cellular responses.

-The Phase 3 ACT IV Study of Rindopepimut in Newly Diagnosed Glioblastoma
+The Phase 3 ACT IV Study of RINTEGA in Newly Diagnosed Glioblastoma (discontinued)

-The Phase 2 ReACT Study of Rindopepimut in Recurrent Glioblastoma
+The Phase 2 ReACT Study of RINTEGA in Recurrent Glioblastoma

-For more information on the rindopepimut program, view recent scientific presentations and publications.
+For more information on the RINTEGA program, view recent scientific presentations and publications.